ankitasthana-hu/nokia-workspace/README.md

 Terraform INIT , PLAN AND APPLY LOG
 =======================================
 ```
-[ec2-user@ip-172-31-24-47 nokia-workspace]$ terraform init
-Initializing modules...
-- module.web-sg

-Initializing provider plugins...
-- Checking for available provider plugins on https://releases.hashicorp.com...
-- Downloading plugin for provider "aws" (2.70.0)...
-- Downloading plugin for provider "template" (2.2.0)...

-The following providers do not have any version constraints in configuration,
-so the latest version was installed.

-To prevent automatic upgrades to new major versions that may contain breaking
-changes, it is recommended to add version = "..." constraints to the
-corresponding provider blocks in configuration, with the constraint strings
-suggested below.

-* provider.template: version = "~> 2.2"

-Terraform has been successfully initialized!

-You may now begin working with Terraform.
-Try running "terraform plan" to see
-any changes that are required for your infrastructure.
-All Terraform commands
-should now work.

-If you ever set or change modules or backend configuration for Terraform,
-rerun this command to reinitialize your working directory.
-If you forget, other
-commands will detect it and remind you to do so if necessary.
 [ec2-user@ip-172-31-24-47 nokia-workspace]$ terraform apply -auto-approve

-Warning: template_file.user_data: using template_file as a resource is deprecated; consider using the data source instead

-template_file.user_data: Creating...
-  rendered:     "" => "<computed>"
-  template:     "" => "app_install.tpl"
-  vars.%:       "" => "1"
-  vars.cluster: "" => "flask"
-template_file.user_data: Creation complete after 0s (ID: 6b02e5327274de806c203cd4531128783fb195938f792b29a9003a1f548a68d7)
 aws_key_pair.mykeypair: Creating...
   arn:         "" => "<computed>"
   fingerprint: "" => "<computed>"